compbiocore/refchef/docs/usage.md

 ### `refchef-cook`:
 This command will read a `master.yaml` located in the `github-directory` path from the config file.
 The `master.yaml` file contains a list of references, as well as metadata, and commands necessary to download them (see example below).
 Arguments:
-`-e, --exectue`: will execute all commands listed in the `master.yaml` for each reference, if reference doesn't exist in the location provided in the config file.
+`--exectue, -e`: will execute all commands listed in the `master.yaml` for each reference, if reference doesn't exist in the location provided in the config file.
-`--new`: path to a new yaml file containing other references to be downloaded and appended to the `master.yaml`.
+`--new, -n`: path to a new yaml file containing other references to be downloaded and appended to the `master.yaml`.
+`--update, -u`: whether to update the remote git repository with the new `master.yaml`.

 Example run:
+    1 - This will read in `new.yaml` file, append to `master.yaml` and update the remote GitHub repository.
-    `refchef-cook -e --new new.yaml`
+    `refchef-cook -e --new new.yaml --update`

-Or if only `master.yaml` should be processed:
+    2 - This will process `master.yaml` only and won't update the remote GitHub repository:
     `refchef-cook -e`